Planning to avoid a COVID-19 booster shot? Studies show immunity weakens after about 8 months

 The study found that individuals who had gotten COVID before had an 84% lower risk of reinfection, which lasted about seven months.

-Together, these studies suggest that people who’ve been sick and been stuck will have heightened immunity, but also that it will wear off in the space of a year.
+Together, these studies suggest that people who have been sick and been stuck will have heightened immunity, but also that it will wear off in the space of a year.